How does a business credit card affect personal credit?

 - register with the three main credit reference agencies: Experian, Equifax and TransUnion.
 Once you’ve done this, check your credit history for any mistakes.
 You can correct errors by contacting the credit agency directly

-- keep an eye on your credit score – you can check your Equifax report for free, for life with CredAbility.
+- keep an eye on your credit score – you can check your Equifax report for free, for life with our member-only platform, CredAbility.
 This will enable you to correct any mistakes that crop up straight away

 - register to vote by getting on the electoral roll.
 This is a quick and easy way that you can prove who you are to lenders